tyler-cr/PhotoPortfolio/README.md

 - cleanup css
 - See if you can get some of the image metadata on the image pop-up
 - Have images fade in (do this after the nine images / generate more addition is completed)
+- Give popup image a lil outline incase the photo looks like it bleeds too much into the background

 ## DONE: